heyarny/oc_liquid_glass/README.md

 ## Performance Tips

-- Limit to 4 glass shapes per group for optimal performance
+- Limit to 4 glass shapes per group for optimal performance and limits in Flutters fragment shaders
 - Use `enabled: false` to temporarily disable effects

-- Consider device capabilities when setting blur radius
+## Fun Fact

+This widget & shader was created and improved using AI, OpenAI o3, o4mini and Claude Sonnet 4.

 ## License